 1) The carp is killed, Czechs take a shower and eat the carp

-2) The carp is returned to the river where it usually dies after a temperature shock, Czechs take a shower and eat schnitzel for Christmas dinner.
+2) The carp is returned to the river where it usually dies of temperature shock, Czechs take a shower and eat schnitzel for Christmas dinner.

 3. WE STARVE ON CHRISTMAS DAY